brunokeymolen/6510/README.md

 ## Emscripten (WebAssembly)
-THIS BUILD IS IN THE MAKING - DON'T USE IT YET`:w
+THIS BUILD IS IN THE MAKING - DON'T USE IT YET

 ## DEPENDENCIES